heli-qi/SpeeChain/handbook.md

 👆[Back to the table of contents](https://github.com/ahclab/SpeeChain/blob/main/handbook.md#table-of-contents)

-#### Hierarchical Configuration
+#### Hierarchical Configuration File
-The configuration in this toolkit is divided into the following 4 parts to improve their reusability:
+The configuration files in this toolkit are divided into the following 4 parts to improve their reusability:
 1. **Data loading and batching configuration** `data_cfg`:
     `data_cfg` defines how the SpeeChain framework fetches the raw data from the disk and organizes them into individual batches for model training or testing.
     These configuration files can be shared by different models in the folder of each dataset setting, i.e., `SPEECHAIN_ROOT/recipes/{dataset_name}/{setting_name}/data_cfg`.